dmbarbour/awelon/AboutAO.md

 ### AO Definition Syntax

 Parsing AO code is simple.
-AO code is a whitespace separated sequence of words, literals, and inlined ABC.
+AO code is a whitespace (SP or LF) separated sequence of words, literals, and inlined ABC.
 Possibly a few ambiguous choices.
 The most difficult part is parsing numbers.
 AO currently needs special reader states for:

 * numbers and units
 * inline or block text